Robert Leckie (author): Military service

-Later career
+Writing career

-Following World War II, Leckie worked as a reporter for the Associated Press, the Buffalo Courier-Express, the New York Journal American, the New York Daily News, and The Star-Ledger.
+Leckie began writing professionally at age 16, working as a sports writer for The Bergen Evening Record in Hackensack, New Jersey.
+Following World War II, Leckie attended Fordham University but did not graduate, saying he "never liked the classroom."
+Instead, he worked as a reporter for the Associated Press, the Buffalo Courier-Express, the New York Journal American, the New York Daily News, and The Star-Ledger.

-According to his wife Vera, in 1951 Leckie was inspired to write a memoir after seeing South Pacific on Broadway and walking out halfway through it.
-He said, "I have to tell the story of how it really was.
-I have to let people know the war wasn't a musical."

-His first and best-selling book, Helmet for My Pillow, a war memoir, was published in 1957.
-Leckie wrote more than 40 books on American war history, spanning from the French and Indian War (1754–1763) to Desert Storm (1991).
+In 1951, Leckie was inspired to write a war memoir after seeing the musical South Pacific, saying, "I have to let people know the war wasn't a musical."
+The resulting memoir was his first and best-selling book, Helmet for My Pillow, published in 1957.
+Leckie wrote more than 40 books, with his histories spanning from the French and Indian War to Desert Storm.

-Personal life
+Personal life and death

-After the war, Leckie married Vera Keller, his lifelong neighbor who he had merely been acquainted with prior.
-The couple had three children: David, Geoff, and Joan.
-Vera died in 2024 aged 100.

-Death

-A longtime resident of Byram Township, New Jersey, Leckie died on December 24, 2001, six days after his 81st birthday, after fighting a long battle with Alzheimer's disease.
-He was survived by his wife of 55 years, his three children, two sisters, and six grandchildren.
-His remains were entombed at St. Joseph's Mausoleum in Newton, New Jersey.
+After returning home from World War II, Leckie married his childhood friend and neighbor Vera Keller, with whom he had three children.
+Leckie died of Alzheimer's disease at the age of 81 at his home Byram Township, New Jersey, on December 24, 2001.
+He was interred at St. Joseph's Mausoleum in Newton, New Jersey.
+Vera died in 2024 at the age of 100.